apache/flink/docs/content/docs/dev/table/procedures.md

 Flink's procedures implement an automatic type inference extraction that derives data types from the procedure's class and its `call` methods via reflection.
 If this implicit reflective extraction approach is not successful, the extraction process can be supported by annotating affected parameters, classes, or methods with `@DataTypeHint` and `@ProcedureHint`.
 More examples on how to annotate procedures are shown below.

-Note: although the return type in `call` method must be array type `T[]`, if use `@DataTypeHint` to annotate the return type , it's actually expected to annotate the component type of the array type, which is actually `T`.
+Note: although the return type in `call` method must be array type `T[]`, if use `@DataTypeHint` to annotate the return type, it's actually expected to annotate the component type of the array type, which is actually `T`.

 #### Automatic Type Inference

 The automatic type inference inspects the procedure's class and `call` methods to derive data types for the arguments and result of a procedure. `@DataTypeHint` and `@ProcedureHint` annotations support the automatic extraction.

-For a full list of classes that can be implicitly mapped to a data type, see the [data type extraction section]({{< ref "docs/dev/table/types" >}}#data-type-extraction).
+For a full list of classes that can be implicitly mapped to a data type, please refer to the [data type extraction section]({{< ref "docs/dev/table/types" >}}#data-type-extraction).

 **`@DataTypeHint`**